STEVE-DENG/-Word-Recognition/README.md

 # -Word-Recognition
-this is the one of the University creation of jlu
+This is the one of the University creation of jlu
+This project is edited by DengXurui YangTianbao and JiaMenglei